Bishop Schuckardt - Were His Holy Orders Valid?

 Will the real de Landas please stand up!
 Outside of “de Landas Berges” he didn’t seem to know exactly who he was.
 Further challenging his real identity are several sources which cite de Landas as stating that he served in the English army, yet in a New York Supreme Court law suit, defendant (writer Cunliffe-Owen) filed with the court a statement that the army lists “do not contain a name similar to his.”
 (New York Tribune, 2/9/1916).
 Cunliffe-Owen also published an article about de Landas in which he stated that the royal house, from which de Landas claimed he hailed from, went extinct prior to de Landas.
 There was no royal house.

 So who exactly was this guy?
-It’s rather difficult trying to establish that a particular person had valid Orders when you can’t even establish his identity.
+It’s rather difficult trying to establish that a particular person had valid Orders when you can’t even establish a valid identity.

 C. But more importantly, moral certitude is not only lacking as to his identity, but also as to the validity of his Orders.
 In 1919 de Landas -